Arksine/moonraker/docs/configuration.md

 #   ends may use this configuration to determine how to connect to the service
 #   and interpret its stream.
 See the tip following this example for
 #   currently known values.
 The default is "mjpegstreamer".
-location: printer
-#   A string describing the location of the camera.
-Default is printer.
 target_fps: 15
 #   An integer value specifying the target framerate.
 The default is 15 fps.
 target_fps_idle: 5